Skip to content

 Liaison with other organisations

-Heart of the South West Trading Standards Service has close links with consumer groups and other community organisations and liaison arrangements exist with the police and other council services on community safety, and crime and disorder strategies.
-Memoranda of Understanding (MOU) have been agreed with district authority food authorities within the Joint Service area and a separate allergens MOU is being set up to ensure effective partnership working in relation to this key area of food safety work.
+Heart of the South West Trading Standards has close links with consumer groups and other community organisations and liaison arrangements exist with the police and other council services on community safety, and crime and disorder strategies.
+Memoranda of Understanding (MOU) have been agreed with district authority food authorities within the joint service area and a separate allergens MOU is being set up to ensure effective partnership working in relation to this key area of food safety work.

-The Service works closely with the FSA, Defra and the National Farmers Union on animal health and welfare issues.
-Other arrangements exist with anti-counterfeiting groups and HM Revenue & Customs and with Devon & Cornwall and Avon & Somerset police forces.
+The Service works closely with the Food Standards Agency, Department for Environment, Food and Rural Affairs (Defra) and the National Farmers Union on animal health and welfare issues.
+Other arrangements exist with anti-counterfeiting groups and HM Revenue and Customs and with Devon and Cornwall and Avon and Somerset police forces.

 Heart of the South West Trading Standards Service is a member of Trading Standards South West (TSSW), which represents the 13 local authorities that cover the South West region and works to achieve harmony and consistency of approach across the region.